quistinie/nginx-2420/README.md

 sudo pacman -Sy vim nginx
 ```

-Don't forget to start and enable nginx by using these two commands.
+Don't forget to start and enable the nginx service by using these two commands.

 ```bash
 sudo systemctl start nginx